SwingGuy1024/DogTags/README.md

       }
     }

 The reflection happens the first time an instance of `MyClass` is constructed.
 The static `DogTag.Factory` is built, and is held invisibly in an internal `HashMap`, with the Class object as the key.
+To avoid symmetry and transitivity issues, this method is only allowed on final classes.

-Because the reflection is done when building an invisible DogTag.Factory instance, it is only done once when the class is loaded or first instantiated.
+Because the reflection is done when building an invisible DogTag.Factory instance, it is only done once when the first instance gets created.
 This gives you a big performance improvement over the Apache Commons utilities to use reflection to create equals() and hashCode() methods.

+In this example, the first time MyClass is instantiated, it creates the Factory and put it into a map.
+During every subsequent instantiation, it would reuse the Factory found in the map.

+Keeping all the DogTag factories in a Map feels like a lot of overhead, but it really doesn't add much overhead, since all the factories would be constructed even without the map.
+These factories wouldn't hold any additional data than the static DogTag instances for each class in the first approach.
+If you're uncomfortable with this overhead, declare the factories explicitly, as in the first example.

+### Create by Lambda

+    public final class MyClass {
+      // ... (fields and methods here)

+      private static final DogTag.Factory<MyClass> factory = DogTag.createByLambda(MyClass.class)
+          .addSimple(MyClass::getAlpha)
+          .addSimple(MyClass::getBravo)
+          .addArray(MyClass::getCharlieArray)
+          .build();

+      private final DogTag<MyClass> dogTag = factory.tag(this);

+      @Override
+      public boolean equals(Object obj) {
+        return dogTag.equals(obj);
+      }

+      @Override
+      public int hashCode() {
+        return dogTag.hashCode();
+      }
+    }

 The hash code is guaranteed to be consistent with equals().
-The equals() method is written according to the guidelines given in **Effective Java**, by Joshua Bloch.
+The equals() method uses the guidelines given in **Effective Java**, by Joshua Bloch.

+### Options
 Available options are discussed below.

 In both approaches, options may be specified during creation.
 The option methods are on internal Builder classes, so the same methods are available in both approaches: